 How to avoid problems

-- Milk flow can be restricted by a poorly fitted bra, poor positioning of you and or the baby, compression from your fingers holding the breast, if too firm, and even sleeping on your stomach.
+- Milk flow can be restricted by a poorly fitted bra, poor positioning of you and or the baby, compression from your fingers holding the breast, if too firm and even sleeping on your stomach.

-- Incomplete drainage with hurried feed can cause the milk to settle in the ducts and cause a blockage.
+- Incomplete drainage with a hurried feed can cause the milk to settle in the ducts and cause a blockage.